-Chronic myelogenous leukemia (CML) rarely occurs in children.
+Chronic myelogenous leukemia (CML) is rare in children.
 Treatment in children is like treatment in adults.

-Targeted drugs that attack cells with the Philadelphia chromosome, the gene abnormality in CML, usually work well at keeping CML under control, often with less severe side effects than with chemo drugs.
+Targeted drugs such as imatinib (Gleevec) and dasatinib (Sprycel) usually work well at keeping CML under control, often with less severe side effects than with chemo drugs.
 But these drugs do not seem to cure CML when used alone, and they must be taken every day.

 If targeted drugs are no longer helpful, high-dose chemotherapy with a stem cell transplant offers the best chance for a cure.
 Doctors are now looking at whether adding targeted drugs to stem cell transplant plans can help increase cure rates.

-To learn more about CML and its treatment, see our document, Leukemia--Chronic Myeloid Overview.
+To learn more about CML and its treatment, see Leukemia--Chronic Myeloid Overview.